FrydmanPiotr/API_client/README.md

 ## Description
 The program sends a request to the API and receives a response.
-In the next step saves the data from the response to a CSV file and creates visualization in the browser and saves it as an HTML file.
+User can export the data from the database to a CSV file.

 ## Technologies
 Project is created with: